-Our lease terms include the non-cancelable period for which we have the right to use an underlying asset, together with both periods covered by an option to extend the lease if we are reasonably certain to exercise that option; and the periods covered by an option to terminate the lease if we are reasonably certain not to exercise the option.
+The lease ROU asset includes any lease payment made and initial direct costs incurred.
+Our lease terms include the non-cancelable period for which a lessee has the right to use an underlying asset, together with both periods covered by an option to extend the lease if the lessee is reasonably certain to exercise that option; and the periods covered by an option to terminate the lease if the lessee is reasonably certain not to exercise the option.
 RoU assets are depreciated on a straight-line basis over the shorter of the lease term or the estimated useful life of the asset while the related interest expense is included in financial expense.

+We have lease agreements with lease and non-lease components.
 Except for gas and chemical contracts, NXP did not make the election to treat the lease and non-lease components as a single component, and considers the non-lease components as a separate unit of account.